silventesa/Challenge-collecting-data/README.md

 ImmoScraping is a Python project using web scraping to create a dataset of Belgian real estate sales data.

-This project was carried out by Emre Ozan](https://github.com/mremreozan), [Joachim Kotek](https://github.com/jotwo) and [Sara Silvente](https://github.com/silventesa) in Sept 2020 in the context of the course Bouman 2.22 organized by [BeCode](https://github.com/becodeorg), a network of inclusive coding bootcamps.
+This project was carried out by [Emre Ozan](https://github.com/mremreozan), [Joachim Kotek](https://github.com/jotwo) and [Sara Silvente](https://github.com/silventesa) in Sept 2020 in the context of the course Bouman 2.22 organized by [BeCode](https://github.com/becodeorg), a network of inclusive coding bootcamps.

-## Let's go through it!

-The [immoweb](https://github.com/mremreozan/immoweb_scraping/blob/master/immoweb.ipynb) jupyter file provides the ways to scrap data from the results of a search in a real estate company website and store it in a csv file.
+## Context

 Here we used [immoweb real estate company](https://www.immoweb.be/en) and looked for 10000 houses and appartments for sale across Belgium.